projectara/greybus-spec/source/special.rst

 Greybus SVC Power Monitor Get Rail Names Response
 """""""""""""""""""""""""""""""""""""""""""""""""
+Table :num:`table-svc-powermon-get-rail-names-response` defines the Greybus SVC Power Monitor Get Rail Names Response payload.
+If the Response message header has the :ref:`greybus-protocol-error-codes` not equal to GB_OP_SUCCESS, the values in the Operation Response payload are undefined and shall be ignored.

+Otherwise, If the status field in the Operation Response payload is not GB_SVC_OP_SUCCESS, values in all other fields of the Operation Response payload are undefined and shall be ignored.

-The Greybus SVC Power Monitor Get Rail Names response is comprised of human-readable names for rails that support voltage, current and power measurement.
+The Greybus SVC Power Monitor Get Rail Names Response payload is comprised of human-readable names for rails that support voltage, current and power measurement.
 Each name consists of a fixed 32-byte sub-buffer containing a rail name padded with zero bytes.
 A rail name is comprised of a subset of [US-ASCII]_ characters: lower- and upper-case alphanumerics and the character '_'.
-A rail name is 1-32 bytes long;
-a 32-byte name has no pad bytes.
+A rail name is 1-32 bytes long; a 32-byte name has no pad bytes.

 The number of these buffers shall be exactly the number returned by a prior Greybus SVC Power Monitor Get Rail Name Count operation.

-If there are no measurable power rails on the platform, the GB_OP_INVALID Greybus error shall be returned in response to this request.
+If there are no measurable power rails on the platform, the status field in the Operation Response payload shall be set to GB_SVC_PWRMON_OP_NOT_PRESENT.

 Each rail has an implicit 'Rail ID' which is equal to its position in the array of rail names returned by this response.
 The rail whose name